GSiska/TakeHomeAssignment/README.md

 Project Structure

-Files consist of features files, step definition files, step files, page files, driver file and runner (optional).
+Files consist of features files, step definition files, step files, page files, driver file, runner (optional) and hooks file.
 Since we use Picocontainer Dependency Injection, we share cucumber features to multiple step definition or step classes.
 1. Feature Files
 This files contain all scenarios in gherkin language (Given, When, Then).
 2. Step Definition Files